Stable Andrews-Curtis Conjecture via Fake Surfaces and Zeeman Conjecture: Introduction

+We denote by $\mathcal{F}_C(s,t)$ the set of all closed contractible fake surfaces which contain $t$ vertices and whose 1-skeletons have $s$ connected components.
 Our main result is a proof of the topological version of sACC for surfaces in $\mathcal{F}_C(1,t)$, where $t\leq 5$.
 The case of complexity $t=1$ is the main result of \cite{ikeda1971acyclic}.
-Our main result is the following, which is stated more precisely in Theorem~\ref{theorem:ac}.